View and download our datasets

 UNU-WIDER has several datasets that have been created in the course of research projects and are freely downloadable.

 The WIID collects and stores information on income inequality for developed, developing, and transition countries.
-The database, its documentation, as well as a data query and visualization app are available on this website.
+The database, its documentation, and the WIID Companion datasets are available on this website.

 While microsimulation models are routinely used by researchers and policy makers in developed countries, few developing countries have access to such tools.
 Many of the developing countries are now building up their social protection systems and the financing of public spending will need to be increasingly based on domestic tax revenues.
 This project aims to make tax-benefit microsimulation models available to developing countries.
 Read more

 A SAM is a consistent data framework that captures the information contained in the national income and product accounts and a supply-use table (SUT), as well as the monetary flows between institutions.
 Since is an ex-post accounting framework, within its square matrix, total receipts must equal total payments for each account reported by the SAM.
 The required data is drawn from various sources and must, therefore, be compiled and made consistent.
 This process is valuable since it helps identify inconsistencies among statistical sources.
 For example, there are invariably differences between the incomes and expenditures reported in national household surveys and national accounts.
 SAMs are economy-wide databases which are used in conjunction with analytical techniques to strengthen the evidence underlying policy decisions.
 UNU-WIDER provides Social Accounting Matrices for South Africa and Mozambique.
 Read more

 The Mozambican manufacturing firms database contains data on the characteristics of companies operating in the manufacturing sector of Mozambique.
 It includes company data on performance, history, employment, business environment, and owner and manager backgrounds, as well as economic accounts data.